lasarobotics/FTCVision/README.md

 - Beacon located successfully with automated environmental and orientation tuning.
 - A competition-proof `OpMode` scheme created so that the robot controller does not need to be modified to use the app.
 - Now supports nearly every phone since Android 4.2, including both the ZTE Speed and Moto G.
+- All initial goals complete - now tweaking beacon detection and preparing for something more...